jchen006/shenanigans/README.md

 (5) how are we going to make our site look sexy
 (6) Make the pipeline a lot more smoother so that the user can define the dataset size

+Nomenclature for all charts
+all CSS, javascript will start with the html pages name